DCampos22/Spark-AR/README.md

 # Spark-AR
-Code from my current project using the application Spark AR
+Code from my project using the application Spark AR